 Long strolls along the beach, looking for shells, swimming in the surf, sunbathing, flying kites, and horseback riding, just a selection of the many possibilities the beaches of Ameland have to offer.
 On the wide beaches of Ameland you will find four beach pavilions.
 Both during summer and winter you will be able to enjoy not only a bite to eat and a drink, but also the beautiful view of the Ameland beach and the North Sea.

 In May 2021, the beaches near Buren, Nes, Hollum, and the yacht harbour were awarded with the Blue Flag for the 34rd time in a row.
 The Blue Flag is an annual international accolade which is awarded to safe and clean beaches and yacht harbours.
 Ameland also received the golden Quality Coast Award and last but not least, the Ameland beaches were voted the cleanest beaches in the whole of the Netherlands!

 Safety is of the utmost importance on the beaches of Ameland, which is evident from the presence of the KNRM (Royal Dutch Rescue Society) lifeguards on the beaches during the summer months.
 Flags indicate whether or not it is safe to go swimming.
-The lifeguards of the KNRM supervise the beaches near the four beach pavilions from June until mid September.
+The lifeguards of the KNRM supervise the beaches near the four beach pavilions on the following days:

 The beach pavilions have a variety of facilities, such as showers and bathrooms and it is possible to borrow a beach wheelchair.
-At the beach pavilions in Hollum and Nes you can rent beach chairs and windscreens.
+At the beach pavilion in Nes you can rent beach chairs and windscreens.

 The tidal changes of the North Sea are noticeable on the beach.
 During low tide the seawater retreats to its lowest level.
 Afterwards it will be high tide, which sees the seawater rise again to its highest level.